Should I hire In-House, a Marketing Agency, or Fractional Marketing?

 What is Fractional Marketing?

 Fractional marketing offers a cost-effective and efficient solution for businesses lacking leadership skills or resources to implement successful campaigns.
 By hiring a veteran marketer on a part-time basis, companies can access expert guidance without committing to full-time employment costs, enabling rapid growth through data-driven insights.

 Hiring a fractional chief marketing officer (CMO) or other fractional marketing leaders allows businesses to save money by only paying for the services they need when they need them.
 Small businesses with limited resources may find that hiring a fractional CMO is an ideal solution to provide strategic direction and oversight without committing to a full-time hire's expense.

-- Affordability: Fractionals typically charge an hourly, monthly rate, or project-based fee, making it easier for companies with limited budgets to afford high-quality expertise.
+- Affordability: Fractionals and agencies typically charge an hourly, monthly rate, or project-based fee, making it easier for companies with limited budgets to afford high-quality expertise.

 - Flexibility: Companies can scale up or down their fractional hire's involvement based on current needs and demand generation goals.

 In addition to being more affordable than hiring full-time staff members, working with fractional CMOs provides access to seasoned professionals with extensive experience in various industries.
 These experts are adept at creating targeted content marketing strategies designed specifically around your company's unique offerings and customer base.
 It's time you consider tapping into this wealth of knowledge as you work towards achieving your business objectives.

 - The breadth of expertise: Fractionals often have diverse backgrounds spanning multiple sectors, allowing them insight into best practices across different markets.

 - Proven track record: Many fractional marketing professionals have a history of success in driving revenue growth for other organizations, making them well-equipped to help your business achieve similar results.